What Is Moxibustion?

 The principles of moxibustion are based on the belief that disruptions in the flow of energy can result in both mental and physical health issues.
 Whether it is used on its own, or in combination with acupuncture, there are numerous moxibustion benefits, such as the following.

-- It is good for ailments that are caused by cold pathogens or ‘qi’ stagnation, such as indigestions, digestive disorders and gastrointestinal issues, arthritis, joint pain, chronic pain and muscle aches, chronic inflammation diseases, low blood sugar (hypoglycemia) and other blood conditions, oversensitivity to cold weathers and persistent coughs.
+- Treating ailments caused by cold pathogens or ‘qi’ stagnation, such as digestive disorders, arthritis, joint and muscle pain, chronic inflammation, low blood sugar (hypoglycemia), cold sensitivity, and coughs

 Does Moxibustion Hurt?
 What Can I Feel?

-Moxibustion therapy, whether direct or indirect, when executed well by an experienced medical professional, acupuncturist or qualified TCM medical doctor, should not hurt you at all.
+When properly administered by trained TCM practitioners or acupuncturists, moxibustion is painless.
 Generally, patients often report a sudden flooding of warmth in the body after the application of heat, that rapidly radiates along a specific pathway away from where the therapist applied the moxa.
 This is normal as it means that the ‘qi’ and blood are flowing correctly, and you should not be alarmed unnecessarily but if you are not feeling right, you should let the therapist know at once.
-Your therapist should be trained enough to remove the moxa cones before they burn your body.
+Your therapist should be trained enough to remove the moxa cones before skin damage.

 Risks and Complications: Who Should Not Undergo Moxibustion